JustxJiang/UfundApplication-Humanitarian-Helpers/docs/DesignDoc.md

 Sprint 2:

->As of right now, our code coverage is rather lack luster.
+- As of right now, our code coverage is rather lack luster.
 We have not been able to setup many tests for our current web application, hence the 0% coverage checks on the UI.

->On the contrary, our backend application has a higher score but not an optimal one, around 70%.
+- On the contrary, our backend application has a higher score but not an optimal one, around 70%.
 We will work on improving this score to create a more cohesive application.

-> Update by Nick
+- Updated by Nick

 Sprint 3:
-> Due to the recent build failure of the spring boot getting our code coverage is challenging at the moment.
+- Due to the recent build failure of the spring boot getting our code coverage is challenging at the moment.
 All tests are implemented and successfully passed.
-> updated by Macca A.
+- updated by Macca A.

 ![Sprint 3 Code Coverage](codecoverage.png)
 ## Ongoing Rationale